black-sliver/lua-apclientpp/README.md

   * On Windows: the lua-apclient.dll will have to be modified to link to the correct name, see [here](#changing-target-dll-name).
-  * On Linux: the dynamic builds should not be tied to a specific .so, but resolve symbols from the application, so no futher action should be required.
+  * On Linux: the dynamic builds should not be tied to a specific .so, but resolve symbols from the application, so no further action should be required.
   * On Mac: either is possible.
 Need to investigate when we get there.
 * If there is no DLL at all:
   * On Windows: you can try to add a Lua DLL or use a static build, but this is likely to crash.